zxzixuanwang/telegraf/plugins/inputs/influxdb_listener/README.md

   ## You probably want to make sure you have TLS configured above for this.
   # basic_username = "foobar"
   # basic_password = "barfoo"

-  ## Influx line protocol parser
-  ## 'internal' is the default. 'upstream' is a newer parser that is faster
-  ## and more memory efficient.
-  # parser_type = "internal"
 ```

 ## Metrics